outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     2. _#_ cd /usr/src/linux
     3. _#_ make menuconfig
 26. Details on kernel configuration.
 Use the command `lspci -n` and paste it's output to [device driver check page](http://kmuto.jp/debian/hcl); that site gives you the kernel modules needed in general.
 Then go to kernel configuration (e.g. menuconfig) and press `/` to search the options like `e100e`, find their locations and activate them.
-    1. `i915 e100e snd_hda_intel iTCO_wdt ahci i2c-i801 iwlwifi sdhci_pci`: these are the dirvers that needs activated, especially for the network drivers.
+    1. `i915 e100e snd-hda-intel iTCO-wdt ahci i2c-i801 iwlwifi sdhci-pci`: these are the dirvers that needs activated, especially for the network drivers.
+When search "snd-hda-intel", replace the _hypen_: **-** with _dash_: **_**.
+    2. When `sdhci_pci`, you get something like `... on PCI bus`, but you cannot find the item since its parent item `Secure Digital Host Controller Interface Support` is turned off by default.
+So turn it on first.
     3. Enable EFI stub support and EFI variables in the Linux kernel if UEFI is used to boot the system: `EFI stub support` and `EFI mixed-mode support` under `Processor type and features`.
     4. The search with `/` in `menuconfig` output is as follows.
 The `Prompt` part is usually which should be activated.